 - In the operations program, we planned to create an active community of security operations analysts at ENCS members that can share operational information about vulnerabilities, threats, and recommendations on how to address them.

 In the 2020 security programs, ENCS produced 31 new documents on its portal and organized 19 community events.
 Below, you can read more about what we achieved on our security architecture program for 2020.
+To know more about the 2020 security programs, you can also read the entire ENCS security program 2020.

 Security architecture program 2020